fest-research/deep-coin-demo/README.md

 * `data/negative` should contain 200x200 images that have no coin in them.
 For this, you must extract `negative.tar.gz`.
 * `data/models` will contain the results of all trained models; you do not need to create this directory manually

-Additionally, you can generate new data samples from a camera video feed using this script:
+Additionally, you can generate new data samples from a live camera video feed using this script:

 ```
 python -m fujitsu.data_management.data_generator
 ```

-Note that all images will be stored in `data`, and then you need to manually sort them into `data/positive` or `data/negative`, depending on whether they contain a coin (positive) or not.
+Frames from the video will be saved every second and stored in `data`, and then you need to manually sort them into `data/positive` or `data/negative`, depending on whether they contain a coin (positive) or not.

 #### Training
 To start training the model, run: